A Brief Trip Thru Bisexual NYC's History

 Brenda, along with other national bi movement leaders, has successfully fought to get the word Bi into the title of the march.

-1992 - BiPAC works in conjunction with other LGBT and progressive organizations on the “Children of the Rainbow” campaign, creating a manual for community members and activists who are fighting to keep the inclusive school curriculum.
+1992 - Bialogue works in conjunction with other LGBT and progressive organizations on the “Children of the Rainbow” campaign, creating a manual for community members and activists who are fighting to keep the inclusive school curriculum.

 In a foreshadowing of future political events, in 1993 a well organized & well funded coalition of extreme right-wing political interests and religious fundamentalists eventually have the curriculum tossed out and the School Commissioner who championed it is driven out of office.

-BiPAC meets with gay community liaisons of several NY politicians, including the Mayor and Governor, requesting increased bi-inclusion and awareness.
+Bialogue meets with gay community liaisons of several NY politicians, including the Mayor and Governor, requesting increased bi-inclusion and awareness.

-BiPAC forms the Bisexual Speakers Bureau and performs speaking engagements at colleges, universities, the NYC Board of Education and NYC community organizations.
+Bialogue forms the Bisexual Speakers Bureau and performs speaking engagements at colleges, universities, the NYC Board of Education and NYC community organizations.

 1993 - New York Bi Activist Sheela Lambert writes, produces, and hosts the first television series by and for the bisexual community.
 Bisexual Network successfully airs for 13 weeks on NYC Public Access Cable.